strongbox/strongbox-docs/docs/developer-guide/coding-convention.md

 ## Code Example

-Please, consider the following an example of how to indent your code.
+Please consider the following an example of how to indent your code.

 ??? success "Example class with proper formatting"